Cold case: Who murdered this young mom in 1985? - NewsBreak

 A little less than two months later on April 2, 1985, Carpenter’s body was found floating in the Cherry Creek spillway by kids who were fishing.

-“Investigative leads in this case have failed to identify who is responsible for murdering this young, vivacious woman,” the Arapahoe County Sheriff’s Office said.Cold case: Who shot and killed John Jacoby in 2015?
+“Investigative leads in this case have failed to identify who is responsible for murdering this young, vivacious woman,” the Arapahoe County Sheriff’s Office said.Grand Junction man sentenced to life in prison for fentanyl offenses

 The sheriff’s office said that Carpenter, 25 at the time, had a three-year-old son.